 Your students are going to make an impact on the world someday.
 Now you can give them the best start by using a global standard to support teaching and learning.

-To help students develop a relationship with reading English early on, TOEFL Primary Reading scores are also linked to MetaMetrics® Lexile® reading measures — making it easier to find the books and articles that best match their English reading abilities.
+To help students develop a relationship with reading English early on, TOEFL Primary reading scores are linked to MetaMetrics® Lexile® reading measures — making it easier to find the books and articles that best match their English reading abilities.

-Learn more about how TOEFL Primary scores are linked to CEFR and Lexile Measures.
+Learn more about how TOEFL Primary scores are linked to CEFR levels and Lexile measures.